kamshory/MusicProductionManager/README.md

 When downloading files per song or per album, **Music Production Manager** will only download files that have been uploaded by the user.

+## user Management

+Like most applications, **Music Production Manager** provides user management so that it can be used by many users.
+A user can add other users, change data, deactivate, block and delete other users' data.

+## User Role

+Users can be given access rights according to their role in the application or music production.

+User roles include the following:

+1. administrators
+2. composer
+3. arranger
+4. vocalist

+Users with the administrator role have more access rights than others.

+Users with the role of arranger can edit instruments in MIDI.

+Users with the composer role can edit lyrics and subtitles on MP3 and MIDI files.

+Users with the role of vocalist cannot edit lyrics and subtitles on MP3 or MIDI files.

 # Language

 **Music Production Manager** use PHP